lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 ### `valueType`

 Describes the underlying data type of a value stored under a specific ERC725Y key.
+It refers to the type for the smart contract language like [Solidity](https://docs.soliditylang.org).

 The `valueType` is relevant for interfaces to know how a value MUST be encoded / decoded.
 This include:

 - how to decode a value fetched via `ERC725Y.getData(...)`
 - how to encode a value that needs to be set via `ERC725Y.setData(...)`.